"His powers upon the violin… were very remarkable" [STUD]

 “Sherlock, 150th anniversary, birth of Sir Arthur Conan Doyle, wood from sycamore at Dunedin School, former childhood home, Edinburgh, 22/05/2009.”

-You can find YouTube videos of the Sherlock violin being played as well as a commentary by Steve Burnett himself on the construction of the violin – links can found on his website.
-Here is one:
+You can find YouTube videos of the Sherlock violin being played as well as a commentary by Steve Burnett himself has more information on the construction of the violin and sound clips demonstrating it – links can found on his website.

 While this may end this part of the narrative, it is still not ‘the rest of the story.'
 Part 2 will tell a tale of the Watson violin plus a viola and a cello.
 When combined with the Sherlock violin they comprise the Doyle string quartet – all made from the same sycamore tree.
 The story continues with the only public playing of the Doyle quartet to date at the first year anniversary of the opening of the Arthur Conan Doyle Centre in Edinburgh in 2012.
 And this occasion premiered the only performance of The Sign of Four (a quartet for strings, naturally), especially written for the ACD Centre by a Scottish composer and retired woodwind player with the London Symphony Orchestra.
 Stay ‘tuned’ for more!